therafatm/unnamed-language/README.md

 Just fyi, jasmin is an assembler for the JVM.
 It takes assembly-ish instructions and converts it into class files.
 I should've also probably added a script to do all this, but lets just push that onto the tech debt stack for now (:

-## Extra Things I did

-I implemented `int` as a `subtype` of `float`.
-So you can assign an integer to a float variable but not the converse.
-This also means that you can add an integer to a float, subtract an integer from a float, and mutiply an integer and a float.
+## Tests

-You can run the test runner `testRunnerCompiler.py` by doing `make`, and then invoking `python testRunnerCompiler.py` from within this directory.
-It will print out the status, and then the output of the code.
+You can run the test runner `testRunnerCompiler.py` by building, and then invoking `python testRunnerCompiler.py` from within this directory.
+It should print out the status, and then the output of the code.